shake76/devops-coding-challenge/README.md

 * Run the service inside a Docker container.
 * Make it highly available.
-* We value CloudFormation and rely on it heavily.
-If you already know CF, we’d love to see you use it.
+* We value Terraform and rely on it heavily.
+If you already know TF, we’d love to see you use it.

 # Questions